020 7650 1200

 Stephen has experience of running his own varied caseload, as well as assisting others on catastrophic injury claims.
 He has particular experience in claims where patients’ injuries have resulted in death.
 He represents families at inquests and has represented families where coroners have returned conclusions that the deaths in question had been contributed to by neglect.

-Stephen’s experience encompasses many different kinds of claim, including those relating to delayed diagnosis of cancer, fatal injuries, paediatrics, injuries sustained during and after surgery, visits to the GP and A&E, psychiatric claims, orthopaedics, obstetrics and gynaecology, diabetes, developmental dysplasia of the hip and endocrinology.
+Stephen’s experience encompasses many different kinds of claim, including those relating to cerebral palsy, amputations, spinal injuries, delayed diagnosis of cancer, fatal injuries, strokes, paediatrics, failure to prevent suicide, injuries sustained during and after surgery, visits to the GP and A&E, psychiatric claims, orthopaedics, obstetrics and gynaecology, diabetes, developmental dysplasia of the hip, endometriosis and endocrinology.

 Cases Stephen has worked on